 Toyota 2000GT: Advanced Sports Coupe for 1967 and 1968

-The 1968 Toyota 2000 GT was an expensive car, sold by a company known for inexpensive sedans.
-Listing at $7,230, looking and priced like a Jaguar, the small coupe boasted a Yamaha dual overhead cam straight-six, synchronized five-speed manual transmission, and four-wheel power disc brakes, with magnesium alloy wheels to cut unsprung weight and a limited-slip differential to add confidence.
+The 1967-68 Toyota 2000 GT was an expensive car, sold by a company known for inexpensive sedans.
+Listing at $7,230 in 1968, looking and priced like a Jaguar, the small coupe boasted a Yamaha dual overhead cam straight-six, synchronized five-speed manual transmission, and four-wheel power disc brakes, with magnesium alloy wheels to cut unsprung weight and a limited-slip differential to add confidence.
 Standard conveniences included an electronically tuned radio, electric rear defroster, and power antenna.

 The Toyota 2000 GT was an odd mix of excellence and not-quite-right, with reviewers praising the ride and handling, while complaining about the slow, difficult shifter, noise, and flat spots on the throttle curve.